Netec-Mx/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

 + Using Azure PowerShell, `Remove-AzResourceGroup -Name resourceGroupName`.
 + Using the CLI, `az group delete --name resourceGroupName`.

-## Extend your learning with Copilot
-Copilot can assist you in learning how to use the Azure scripting tools.
-Copilot can also assist in areas not covered in the lab or where you need more information.
-Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
-Take a few minutes to try these prompts.

-+ What are the basic configuration steps to be alerted in Azure when a virtual machine is down?
-+ How can I be notified when an Azure alert is triggered?
-+ Construct an Azure Monitor query to provide virtual machine CPU performance information.

 ## Learn more with self-paced training